FAQs

 What services will Springton provide within the monthly fee?

-Maintenance free living (including landscaping and snow removal), restaurant style dining in the clubhouse or take-out and delivery of meals, Fitness Center and weekly exercise classes, weekly housekeeping, full-time facility teams and our on-site Wellness Coordinator.
-Full details of the service package are available in the Cooperative Services Agreement.
+Springton’s maintenance free living includes, building maintenance, building equipment repairs and replacements, property and grounds landscaping and maintenance, snow removal, restaurant style dining in the clubhouse or take-out and delivery of meals, Fitness Center access and weekly exercise classes, weekly housekeeping, full-time facility maintenance staff, on-site Wellness Coordinator, management staff, capital fund, and an operational contingency fund.

+Springton’s meal plan was designed to be flexible.
 Residents at Springton only pay for the meals they consume.
-Each week, a new menu is prepared and a point value is assigned to the selections.
+Each week, a new menu is prepared, and a point value is assigned to the selections.
 You only pay for the raw food cost of the meal.
 The fixed overhead to run the dining program is shared equally.

 Does Springton have a contract with a local Continuing Care Retirement Community (CCRC) to provide services and health care?